KennethLulie/aws-enterprise-agentic-ai/PHASE_0_HOW_TO_GUIDE.md

 5. Log errors with structlog
 6. Use type hints throughout and add docstrings

+LangChain 0.3.x Compatibility Notes:
+- Use ChatBedrockConverse (not ChatBedrock) for Nova Pro
+- AIMessageChunk does NOT have to_message() method in 0.3.x
+- Combine chunks with + operator, extract content directly
+- Nova Pro returns content as [{'type': 'text', 'text': '...'}] list
+- Tool calling works differently with Converse API

 Configuration (from settings):
 - Primary: amazon.nova-pro-v1:0
 - Fallback: anthropic.claude-3-5-sonnet-20240620-v1:0